bhavithasri923/RDES/README.md

 2.Ganesh Mucharla  (Documentation) :Responsible for managing the documentation process.

-3.Ramyasree Janagam (Images, logos and chat bot questions) :Responsible for image searching, logo creation and chat bot questions)
+3.SHAIK HUSSAIN (Deployment) :Deployment and maintenance of project infrastructure.(Images, logos and chat bot questions) Responsible for image searching, logo creation and chat bot questions)

-4.SHAIK HUSSAIN (Deployment) :Deployment and maintenance of project infrastructure.

 # Azure services used: